-12 Commissioners decide the fate of what gets landmarked and preserved for the future and what changes are allowed – yet all but one are serving on expired terms.
+12 Commissioners decide the fate of what gets landmarked and preserved for the future and what changes are allowed – all are serving on expired terms.

 The New York City Landmarks Preservation Commission operates under Title 25 of Chapter 3 fo the NYC Administrative Code.

 The New York City Landmarks Preservation Commission is the smallest of the City’s Agencies, yet is the “largest municipal preservation agency in the nation”.
 Its ~80 person staff stretches across several departments: Research, Preservation, Enforcement, Archaeology, and Environmental Review.
 The Chair of the Commission is appointed by the mayor.
-The remainder of the Commission is an assembly of representatives from each of the five boroughs as well as a Planner, an Historian, a Realtor and Architects.
-The current commission:
+According to their charter, the remainder of the Commission “shall include at least three architects, one historian qualified in the field, one city planner or landscape architect, and one realtor.
+The membership shall include at least one resident of each of the five boroughs.”

 Sarah Carroll; Chair; Confirmed by City Council on Wednesday, September 26, 2018